esacinc/MSInspector/README.md

 2019-06-13 Add a function to QA the experiment type from the input parameter.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add a function to QA the data type of several required attributes.<br />
 2019-06-26 Fix the bug caused by the space in the directory of the input parameters.<br />
+2019-07-18 Add a function to capture the error caused by wrong annotation of IS Spike for experiment 1.<br />
+2019-08-22 Fix the issue of the variable width of the horizontal lines in Response Curve for the experiment 1.<br />
+2019-12-03 Add errors and warnings detecting function to experiment 3.<br />
+2020-01-17 Add errors and warnings detecting function to experiment 4.<br />
+2020-03-19 Add errors and warnings detecting function to experiment 5.<br />

 Citation
 --------